-In October 2011 Council approved delegations to devolve certain powers and functions to organs, functionaries and/or officials of Lepelle-Nkumpi Municipality.
+In October 2011 Council approved delegations to devolve certain powers and functions to organs, functionaries and/or officials of Lepelle-Nkumpi Municipality in terms of Section 59 of the MSA.

-The purpose of delegations is to inform the Executive Committee and Council of the statutory powers and functions of certain organs, functionaries and/or officials of Council and to obtain approval from Executive Committee and Council for revised devolution of other powers and functions to anyone or more of the organs, functionaries and/or officials of the Council.
+The purpose of delegations is to inform the Executive Committee and Council of the statutory powers and functions of certain organs, functionaries and/or officials of Council and to obtain approval from Council for revised devolution of other powers and functions to anyone or more of the organs, functionaries and/or officials of the Council.